The Dangers of a Gambling Addiction

 Problem gambling may also be a sign of anxiety and depression.
 Some gamble in response to the strain of pre-existing anxiety or depression, while others may develop anxiety or depression as a consequence of their gambling addiction.
 These mental health struggles can put an individual at a higher risk of substance abuse, suicidal tendencies, and physical symptoms such as headaches or muscle aches.

-Even if you don’t develop anxiety and depression or turn to substance abuse as a result of your gambling behavior, an addiction can still wreak havoc on your life.
+Even if you don’t develop anxiety and depression or turn to substance abuse as a result of your gambling behavior, addiction can still wreak havoc on your life.
 Gambling addicts often face severe financial hardship, legal problems, loss of jobs, and stress within their relationships.

 How should gambling addiction be treated?

-First, it is important to understand that there is no shame in seeking professional help for a gambling addiction.
+First, it is important to understand that there is no shame in seeking professional help for gambling addiction.
 Gambling addiction happens to people of all intelligence levels, socioeconomic statuses, and backgrounds.